So you want a big overland expedition truck?

 remember this.

-There is no correct expedition vehicle, everyone has different needs and different vehicles, I know someone who cycles the world and never ever takes a car, and I have a friend with an 8×8 CAT that travels just Africa’s wide open spaces , and many people in between.
+and I have a friend with an 8×8 CAT that travels just Africa’s wide open spaces ,

 […] If you are considering a big truck here are few tips on the downsides to these fantastic beasts.
 What could possibly go wrong with an overland expedition truck?
 Have fun and dont let me put you off your dream. […]